 Safety and Risk Management

 Safety and Risk Management (SRM) supports research and other activities involving general laboratory safety, public health, and occupational health.
-In addition, SRM maintains programs and educational materials pertaining to laboratory safety and the bloodborne pathogen standard medical surveillance program.
+In addition, SRM maintains programs and educational materials pertaining to laboratory safety, respiratory protection, and the bloodborne pathogen standard medical surveillance program.

 Scope of Authority

 The IBC has authority to approve, require modifications, or withhold approval on all research, teaching, or diagnostic activities that fall within its jurisdiction as specified by both the federal regulations and MSU Institutional Policy.
 For activities that do not require an IBC protocol (e.g. teaching lab programs that use only RG1/BSL1 bioagents), the instructor or lab manager may consult the IBC for guidance.
 In this capacity, the IBC may advise and “endorse” teaching lab biosafety practices.

 The IBC approves protocols for three years.
 Expiration dates are set to the last date of the month in which approval is granted (e.g., a protocol approved by the committee on October 15th would be given an October 31st expiration date).
 Prior to the expiration date, a renewal IBC protocol must be approved if the research activities are to continue.
 If the renewal protocol is not approved by the expiration date, the BSO and IBC Chair will exercise their professional judgment to determine whether to grant an extension of the deadline, or to suspend research activities.

 The IBC functions independently of other committees and bases its decisions on protocol approvals as to how thoroughly the protocol’s biosafety aspects adhere to relevant regulations, guidelines, and policies with the goal to ensure a safe and compliant working environment.
 The IBC has jurisdiction over all research involving regulated or potentially biohazardous materials, thereby providing broader protection than required by the regulations.